apache/cloudstack-documentation/source/installguide/building_from_source.rst

    gpgcheck=0

-Completing this step will allow you to easily install CloudStack on a number of machines across the network.
+Completing this step will allow you to easily install CloudStack on a number of machines across the Network.

 .. _building-noredist: